SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Experiments

 \paragraph{Training Pipeline.} For training, we use a dataset wide per field z-score normalization strategy, with statistics computed on the source domain training set.
-We use a batch size of 16 and the AdamW optimizer~\cite{loshchilov2019adamw} with a weight decay of 1e-5 and a cosine learning rate schedule, starting from 1e-3.
+We use a batch size of 16 and the AdamW optimizer~\citep{loshchilov2019adamw} with a weight decay of $10^{-5}$.
+For the \emph{hot rolling}, \emph{sheet metal forming} and \emph{motor design} datasets, we use a learning rate of $10^{-3}$ while for the \emph{heatsink design} dataset we use $5\times10^{-4}$.
 Gradients are clipped to a maximum norm of 1.
-For the large scale \emph{heatsink design} dataset, we enable Automatic Mixed Precision (AMP) to reduce memory consumption and training time.
+A cosine learning rate scheduler with a warmup of 100 epochs is employed.
+For the large scale \emph{heatsink design} dataset, we enable Automatic Mixed Precision (AMP) and randomly subsample to 16,000 nodes per sample to reduce memory consumption and training time.
 Additionally, we use Exponential Moving Average (EMA) updates with a decay factor of 0.95 to stabilize training.

-Performance metrics are evaluated every 10 epochs, and we train all models for a maximum of 3000 epochs with early stopping after 500 epochs of no improvement on the source domain validation loss.
+Performance metrics are evaluated every 10 epochs, and we train all models for a maximum of 2000 epochs for the \emph{hot rolling}, \emph{sheet metal forming} and \emph{motor design} datasets, and 1500 epochs for the \emph{heatsink design} dataset.
+Early stopping is applied if no improvement in the source domain validation loss is observed for 500 consecutive epochs.

 \paragraph{Domain Adaptation Specifics.} To enable \ac{UDA} algorithms, we jointly sample mini batches from the source and target domains at each training step and pass them thorugh the model.
 Since target labels are not available, we compute supervised losses only on the source domain outputs.
 In addition, we compute \ac{DA} losses on the latent representations of source and target domains in order to encourage domain invariance.